VirtualBrainLab/vbl-docs/source/ephys_link/installation_and_use.md

 Ephys Link.
 New Scale manipulators should be connected to the Pathway software first and the HTTP server should be running.

+**Note:** Currently (July 2023), Ephys Copilot automation and manual control within Pinpoint is not supported when connected to New Scale via Pathway HTTP server Pinpoint is not supported.
+Only positional data can be queried.

 ### Options

 All options can be viewed with `python -m ephys_link --help`.